May 13, 2014

 2013 W. Klamath Mountains Wildfires: A Success Story

-Authors: Will Harling, Mid Klamath Watershed Council
+By: Will Harling, Mid Klamath Watershed Council

 This article demonstrates how one community successfully prepared for and responded to a serious wildfire.
 It originally appeared in the Spring 2014 Mid Klamath Watershed Council newsletter and is being reprinted with permission.